archesproject/arches-docs/docs/administering/spatial-views.rst

         Default value is ``false``.

 Language
-        String value language code, such as "en", that defines the language of the spatial view.
+        A forgeign key reference to a Language model object that defines the language of the spatial view.
 This is used to define the language that should be used to for datatypes that have language specific values.

-        The language code will be checked against the published graph records for the graph that the geometrynode belongs to as part of the validation process.
+        The Language will be checked against the published graph records for the graph that the geometrynode belongs to as part of the validation process.

-        The spatial view fields use the node alias values so do not change is the language is set to be different to the language that the graph was build using.
+        The spatial view fields use the node alias values so do not change if the language is set to be different to the language that the graph was build using.

 Attributenodes